tzstoyanov/herak-raspberry/libs/common/devices/bms_jk/README.md

 BMS_TIMEOUT_SEC <seconds>;<seconds>...
 BMS_CELL_LEVELS <low>,<high>;<low>,<high>...
 BMS_BATT_SWITCH <ssrID>-<ssr state on normal battery>;<ssrID>-<ssr state on normal battery>...
+BMS_NOTIFY      <0/1>
 ```
 Where `<XX:XX:XX:XX:XX:XX>` is the bluetooth address of the BMS, `<pin>` is the pin code used for authorization.
 Up to 4 devices are supported, separated by `;`.
 All parameters follow the same list logic - configuration per BMS, separated by `;` and the order corresponds to the BMSs in the `BMS_BT` list.
 The `BMS_MODEL` parameter must be set to `JK`.
 The `BMS_TIMEOUT_SEC` parameter is optional.
 If set, the raspberry pico will be rebooted if there is no valid response from a connected BMS device since `<seconds>`.
 The optional `BMS_CELL_LEVELS` parameter is used to track if the battery level is low.
 If any cell voltage is below the configured `<low>` threshold, the battery state is considered `low`.
 If the voltages of all cells are above the configured `<high>` threshold, the battery state is considered `normal`.
 The optional `BMS_BATT_SWITCH` parameter is used to switch attached SSR depending on the battery state.
 The `<ssrID>` is the ID af an attached external [SSR](../ssr/README.md).
 The `<ssr state on normal battery>` is the desired state of that SSR when the battery level is normal.
+The `BMS_NOTIFY` parameter controls whether to send webhook notifications when the battery state changes, if the logic for battery level id enabled with the `BMS_CELL_LEVELS` parameter.
 Example configuration:
 ```
 BMS_BT                  11:2A:33:2B:3C:44,1234;22:3A:44:3B:4C:55,0000;